mannanxanand/bookstore/README.md

 ## Payment Integration

-This project uses the Stripe API for payment processing.
+This project **intends to use** the Stripe API for payment processing.
 To enable payments:

 1. **Create a Stripe Account:** [Stripe Signup](https://stripe.com)
 2. **Obtain API Keys:** From the Stripe dashboard.
 3. **Integrate with Application:** Update the `StripePayment.java` class with your API keys.

+*Currently under development.

 ## Contributing